-Emergency Mobile Psychiatric Services - Dial 2-1-1
+Emergency Mobile Psychiatric Services - Dial 2-1-1 or go to EMPS

 This service provides emergency services including mobile response; psychiatric assessment; medication consultation, assessment, and short-term medication management; behavioral management services; substance abuse screening and referral to traditional and non-traditional services for any family with a child in crisis.